-A rainbow table attack is a form of hacking wherein a cybercriminal uses a rainbow hash table to guess the passwords stored in a database.
-A rainbow table contains the values used to encrypt the passwords before storing them in the said database.
+A rainbow table attack is a hacking method that involves the use of a rainbow hash table.
+This table contains the values used to encrypt the passwords before adding them to the database.

-Cybercriminals favor rainbow table over other types of attacks such as dictionary and brute-force attacks because the former allow them to crack passwords faster.
+Cybercriminals favor rainbow table attacks over other types such as dictionary and brute-force attacks because the former allow them to crack passwords faster.